carpentries/instructor-training/_episodes/21-carpentries.md

 ## How a Workshop Works

-The [**Carpentries Handbook**](https://docs.carpentries.org/) is a community-developed resource that provides tips, checklists, and points of contact for nearly all Carpentries-related activties in one location.
+The [**Carpentries Handbook**](https://docs.carpentries.org/) is a community-developed resource that provides tips, checklists, and points of contact for nearly all Carpentries-related activities in one location.
 The Carpentries Handbook is the definitive source for policies and information.
 Here, we will briefly cover workshop types, core curricula, official logos, and workshop websites.